Stanislav Grof, MD, PhD

 Q: How can I reach Customer Support?

-A: Please visit our Customer Support Center, where you should be able to find the answer to your question or the solution to a problem.
+A: Please visit our Customer Support Center, where you should be able to find the answer to your question or the solution to your problem.
 And if you can’t, you can submit an online request form and we’ll get right back to you.